New snow warnings as cold snap causes travel chaos, school closures and flooding

 Many commuters suffered travel disruption heading into work on the first Monday morning of the new year, with major roads closed and railway lines blocked as heavy rain and thawing snow caused flooding.

-At 4pm, the Environment Agency had 177 flood warnings, meaning flooding is expected, and 311 flood alerts, meaning flooding is possible, active across England.
+At 4pm on Monday, the Environment Agency had 177 flood warnings, meaning flooding is expected, and 311 flood alerts, meaning flooding is possible, active across England.
 At the same time, National Resources Wales had one flood warnings and 18 flood alerts in place.

-Manchester Airport’s two runways were also closed early on Monday morning because of heavy snow but later reopened.
-Three departures for Monday were cancelled and a number of other flights were delayed.
+Manchester airport’s two runways were also closed early on Monday morning because of heavy snow but later reopened.
+Three departures were cancelled and a number of other flights were delayed.

-Meanwhile, many people travelling to Gatwick Airport have been affected as tens of thousands of journeys on the M25 in Surrey were delayed following a crash involving a lorry.
-The motorway has been closed in the anti-clockwise direction from junction 10 for the A3 to junction eight for Reigate after the lorry crashed into the central reservation and came to a rest sideways across the carriageway.
+Meanwhile, many people travelling to Gatwick airport have been affected as tens of thousands of journeys on the M25 in Surrey were delayed following a crash involving a lorry.
+The motorway was closed in the anticlockwise direction from junction 10 for the A3 to junction eight for Reigate after the lorry crashed into the central reservation and came to a rest sideways across the carriageway.

 The fresh disruption comes after the UK’s coldest night of the winter so far, with a temperature of -13.3C recorded in Loch Glascarnoch in the Highlands, between Ullapool and Inverness, overnight on Sunday.

-Several stretches of A-roads across England have also been closed on Monday because of the further severe weather.
+Several stretches of A-roads across England were also closed on Monday because of the further severe weather.

 These include the A66 in Cumbria in both directions between the A1M and the M6 because of snow, and the A628 Woodhead Pass in South Yorkshire/Derbyshire in both directions between the A616 for Flouch and the A57 for Hollingworth because of flooding.